SDxs5/raspberry_pi_object_detection/README.md

 # raspberry_pi_objection_detection
-Combine the picamera with raspberry pi to do the real time object dection.
+Combine the picamera with raspberry pi to do the real time object classification.

 Need install files in requirements before running Ras_dec.ipynb